JussaMouse/mlx-box/README.md

 ```

 ### 5.2.
 Restore Procedure
-1. Provision a fresh server using the `install.sh` script (after setting up DNS, SSH, and your `config.toml` file).
+1. Provision a fresh server using the `install.sh` script (after setting up DNS, SSH, and your `config/` files).
 2. Transfer your latest backup file to the server.
 3. Unpack the backup archive from the root directory:
     ```sh
     # This will restore your config and SSL certs
     sudo tar -xzvf mlx-box-backup-2024-01-01.tar.gz -C /
     ```
-4. Restart the services (`sudo brew services restart nginx`, etc.) to use the restored configurations.
+4. Restart the services (`sudo launchctl kickstart -k system/homebrew.mxcl.nginx`, etc.) to use the restored configurations.

 *(Other sections like `wooster` installation, service management, and troubleshooting would be updated to reflect the new Nginx-based URLs and localhost-only service access.)*